SE-ML/se-ml.github.io/_best_practices/05-communication_collab.md

 photocredit: #

 intent: Ensure alignment with other (development) teams, management, and external stakeholders. #
-motivation: The system that your team develops is meant to integrate with other systems within the context of a wider organization. this requires communication, alignment, and collaboration with others outside the team.
+motivation: The system that your team develops is meant to integrate with other systems within the context of a wider organization.
+This requires communication, alignment, and collaboration with others outside the team.
 applicability:  #
 related: [team_collab]
 dependencies: #